 - Avoid the afterlife - Even if you know someone’s religious background, it’s best to avoid talk of the afterlife in what you say.
 That means avoiding phrases like “he’s in a better place” or “she’s in heaven now.”
 Again, limit your comments to the person you’re speaking to and not on what’s happened to the deceased.

 - Don’t make light of the situation - Keep from telling jokes or making light of the situation.
 Grief affects everyone differently, and everyone is entitled to their own feelings.

 - Give a gift - If you’re not good at finding the right words, offer a gift instead.
-Funeral flowers or other kind gestures are other ways to be respectful.
+Funeral flowers, a sympathy gift basket, or other kind gestures are other ways to be respectful.

 - Let them grieve - Last but not least, let your friend or family member know it’s okay to grieve.
 Be the emotional support they need.

 Examples of what to say

 It’s best to have your best speech filter on when attending a funeral.
 Be mindful of your words and how they come across.
 When in doubt, say one of these sympathy messages below.